Amazon Glacier Review

 That speed advantage is a sound reason for businesses to choose Amazon Glacier over more affordable options, such as Carbonite and CrashPlan, both of which can be frustratingly slow, despite being easier to use.
 To use Glacier for backup, you’ll need a backup client first.

 CloudBerry Backup is the best of the bunch, as you can read in our CloudBerry Backup review.
+It’s also one of the best backup tools for Amazon Glacier.

 In order to use Glacier for backup, you’ll need to create storage vaults and retrieve your API keys.
 Vaults are like master folders used to contain subfolders and files.
 They keep your IaaS account organized.
 API keys allow third-party clients to connect to Glacier vaults to upload or otherwise manage files.